MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/image-container.md

 ```

 This command:
-* Runs a `image-analyze` container from the container image.
+* Runs an `image-analyze` container from the container image.
 * `--gpus all` Use all available GPU resources.
 Content safety container requires CUDA for optimal performance.
 See more in  [host requirements and recommendations](./container-install-run.md#host-computer-requirements-and-recommendations).
-Also make sure your host install [NVIDIA container toolkit](./container-install-run.md#installing-the-nvidia-container-toolkit)
+Also make sure your host install [NVIDIA container toolkit](./container-install-run.md#installing-the-nvidia-container-toolkit).
 * Exposes TCP port 5000 and allocates a pseudo-TTY for the container.
 * Automatically removes the container after it exits.
 The container image is still available on the host computer.